mhadeli/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/README.md

 Analyzing customer payment trends and credit risks Comparing the performance of various product lines Evaluating the company's credit policies and identifying credit issues

----
-# Deliverables
-A report detailing the findings and recommendations for each analysis topic SQL queries used to extract and analyze the data Visualizations and charts to illustrate key findings